Oujda Oriental, Morocco Travel Guide

 Higher frequency

-Taxis are a popular and flexible way to navigate Oujda, offering both intra-city and inter-city travel options.
+Taxis are a well-liked and flexible way to navigate Oujda, offering both intra-city and inter-city travel options.

 Always use official, licensed taxis.
 Petit taxis are light blue.
-Grand taxis are typically white.
+Large taxis are typically white.

-For petit taxis, insist on the meter.
+For petit taxis, be firm about the meter.
 For large taxis, negotiate and verify the price and destination clearly before entering.

 While most drivers are honest, some may attempt to overcharge.
 If a driver refuses the meter, seek another taxi.

-Renting a vehicle offers the most flexibility for exploring Oujda and the wider Oriental region, exclusively for day trips or ventures off main routes.
+Hiring a car offers the most flexibility for exploring Oujda and the wider Oriental region, exclusively for day trips or ventures off main routes.

 No mobile phone use while driving.
 Strict zero-tolerance for drinking and driving.